sagiegurari/cargo-make/README.md

 * [Workspace Support, Init/End Tasks and Makefiles](https://medium.com/@sagiegurari/automating-your-rust-workflows-with-cargo-make-part-4-of-5-workspace-support-init-end-tasks-c3e738699421)
 * [Predefined Tasks, CI Support and Conventions](https://medium.com/@sagiegurari/automating-your-rust-workflows-with-cargo-make-part-5-final-predefined-tasks-ci-support-and-4594812e57da)

-The articles are missing the new features added after being published, such as:
+The articles are missing some of the new features which have been added after they were published, such as:

 * [Rust Task](#usage-task-command-script-task-examplerust)
 * [Cross Platform Shell](#usage-task-command-script-task-exampleshell2batch)